 ViewList() This function fills an integer array with a list of view handles.
 It never returns the view handle of the running script; use the $App()$ command to get this.
 Func ViewList({list%[] {,types%}}); list% An integer array that is returned holding view handles.
 The first element of the array (element 0) is filled with the number of handles returned.
-If the array is too small to hold the full number, the number that will fit are returned. types% The types of view to include.
-This is a code that can be used to filter the view handles.
+If the array is too small to hold the full number, the numbers that will fit are returned. types% The types of view to include.
+This code can be used to filter the view handles.
 The filter is formed by adding the types from the list below.
 If this is omitted or if no types are specified for inclusion, all view handles are returned.
 1 Time views8 Script views512 External binary4096 XY views2 Text views16 Result views1024 Application view4 Sequencer256 External text2048 Other view types You can also exclude views otherwise included by adding: 8192 Exclude views not directly related to the current view 16384 Exclude visible windows 32768 Exclude hidden windows 65536 Exclude duplicates Returns The number of windows that match types%.
-The following example prints all the window titles into the log view: var list%[100],i%; 'Assume no more than 99 views ViewList(list%[]); 'Get a list of all the views for i%:=1 to list%[0] do 'Iterate round all the views PrintLog(view(list%[i%]).WindowTitle\$()+"\n"); next; See also:App(), SampleHandle(), ViewKind() ViewStandard() This sets the current time, result or XY view to a standard state by making all channels and axes visible in their standard drawing mode, axis range and colour.
-All channels are given standard spacing and are ungrouped and the channels are sorted into the numerical order set by the Edit menu Preferences.
-In a time view, duplicate channels are deleted, triggered mode is disabled and any channel processing is removed.
-In an XY view the key is hidden and the axes are optimised.
-It has no effect on other view types.
-Proc ViewStandard(); See also:ChanOrder(),ChanWeight(),DrawMode(),XYDrawMode() ViewTrigger() This controls the triggered drawing mode available for time views; it is a fatal error to use this command in a different view type.
-This command is the equivalent of the View menu Display Trigger command.
-Func ViewTrigger(chan%, pre, hold, xZero% {,cur0%});Set and enableFunc ViewTrigger({mode%});Enable/disable and get information chan% The event, marker, WaveMark, TextMark or RealMark trigger channel.
-Set this to 0 for a paged display on-line or during rerun. pre The pre-trigger time to display, in seconds. hold The minimum hold time for on-line displays, the minimum time to the next/previous trigger event for off-line use. xZero% If this is set to 1, the x axis zero point (for display only) is moved to the trigger time.
-All time measurements are still relative to the start of the file.
+The following example prints all the window titles into the log view: var list%[100],i%; 'Assume no more than 99 views ViewList(list%[]); 'Get a list of all the views for i%:=1 to list%[0] do 'Iterate round all the views PrintLog(view(list%[i%]).WindowTitle\$()+"\n"); next; See also:App(), SampleHandle(), ViewKind() ViewOverdraw() All time views hold a list of overdraw trigger times sorted into ascending order.
+The use of this list is enabled by ViewTrigger().
+This command adds new times to the list if overdraw mode is enabled.
+The command can also read back the list of trigger times.
+Whenever this command changes the list, the view is positioned to the last list time.
+It is the script equivalent of the View menu Overdraw dialog.
+Trigger times are taken from a data channel, or can be supplied as times.
+There are two command variants: Func ViewOverdraw(flag%, chan%, sTime, eTime); Func ViewOverdraw({flag%{, time times[]}}); flag% If -1, the times[] array must be present and times are read back from the list.
+Otherwise, it is the sum of the following values: